bigskysoftware/hypermedia-systems-book/ch13-extending-the-hyperview-client.typ

 === Hypermedia Notes: Good-Enough UX and Islands of Interactivity <_hypermedia_notes_good_enough_ux_and_islands_of_interactivity>
 A problem many SPA and native mobile developers face when coming to the HDA approach is that they look at their current application and imagine implementing it exactly using hypermedia.
-While htmx and HyperView significantly improve the user experience available via the hypermedia-driven approach, there are still times when it won’t be easy to pull of a particular user experience.
+While htmx and Hyperview significantly improve the user experience available via the hypermedia-driven approach, there are still times when it won’t be easy to pull of a particular user experience.